Product Branding for Film Company

 Instafilm is a Danish film studio/agency that specializes in short clips for their clients, which are primarily used for social media.

 The brief here was to create product branding for their cleverly packaged services, to display on their website.
-In these shots we can see 2x of their core products + 3x of their subscription options.
+In these shots we can see 4x of their secondary products + overview of all product images together on the last screen.

 --------------------------------------